deepakguptancsu/spmvFormatSelection/README.md

-# Program Dynamic Optimization via Machine Learning
+# Scalable Approach to Sparse Matrix Format Selection

-Scalable Approach to Sparse Matrix Format Selection
+(Program Dynamic Optimization via Machine Learning)

 Sparse matrix vector multiplication (SpMV) is one of the most important kernel in many scientific computations and is often a major performance bottleneck.
 Performance of SpMV highly depends upon the format in which sparse matrix is represented.
 This project addresses this problem and focuses on selecting suitable SpMV format for a given sparse matrix by analyzing its features.